BANGAUTOGLASS

 If your WRX's quarter glass was broken during a break-in or act of vandalism, your comprehensive auto insurance coverage is what you'd typically look to — not collision.
 Comprehensive coverage generally handles non-collision damage including theft attempts, vandalism, falling objects, and certain weather events.
 Whether your specific policy covers the repair, and what your deductible situation looks like, depends entirely on your policy terms.
 It's worth reviewing those before assuming you need to pay entirely out of pocket.

 Bang AutoGlass can assist you with the claims process if you haven't started it yet, helping you understand the steps involved.
-We cannot file the claim on your behalf, but we can help make sure you have what you need to move forward and work with your insurer smoothly.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Does Quarter Glass Replacement Require ADAS Recalibration?